Parametrization for a class of Rauzy Fractal: Introduction

-To each Pisot number, we can associate a Rauzy fractal.
-In the case where $\beta$ is a Pisot number satisfying condition (a), the Rauzy fractal was studied in \cite{TLMS}.
-They proved that if $2b>a-3$ then the boundary of the Rauzy fractal is not homeomorfic to a circle.
-If $\beta$ is a Pisot number satisfying (b) and $\alpha, \overline{\alpha}$ its Galois conjugates the fractal associated is given by where $<_{lex}$ is the lexicographic order on finite words.
-In \cite{b1} the authors proved topological and arithmetical properties of $\mathcal{R}_a$.
-In particular they proved that there exists an explicit finite state automaton $\mathcal{A}$ such that the boundary of $\mathcal{R}_a$ is recognized by $\mathcal{A}$.
-With this automaton they proved that for $a=2$, the boundary of $\mathcal{R}_a$ is homeomorfic to a circle.
+To each cubic Pisot unit satisfiyng $(F)$, we can associate a Rauzy fractal.
+In the case where $\beta$ is a Pisot number satisfying condition $(ii)$ Lemma \ref{lem1.2}, the Rauzy fractal was studied in \cite{TLMS} and \cite{Loridant}.
+In \cite{TLMS} the authors proved that if $2b>a-3,$ then the boundary of the Rauzy fractal is not homeomorfic to a circle.
+If $\beta$ is a cubic Pisot unit satisfiyng $ (iii)$ of Lemma \ref{lem1.2} and $\alpha, \overline{\alpha}$ its Galois conjugates the fractal associated is given by where $<_{lex}$ is the lexicographic order on finite words.
+In \cite{b1} the authors proved the topological and arithmetical properties of $\mathcal{R}_a$.
+In particular, they proved there exists an explicit finite state automaton $\mathcal{A}$ such that the boundary of $\mathcal{R}_a$ is recognized by $\mathcal{A}$.
+With this automaton they proved that for $a=2$, the boundary of $\mathcal{R}_2$ is homeomorfic to a circle.
 Their proof cannot be extended to the case $a\geq 3$.
-The purpose of this work is to present a complete description of the boundary of $\mathcal{R}_a,\ a\geq3$.
-In particular we will prove that it is also homeomorfic to a circle.

-The parametrization of the boundary of $\mathcal{R}_a,\ a\geq3$ is different of the case $a=2$.
-It uses an exotic numeration system.
+The parametrization of the boundary of $\mathcal{R}_a,\ a\geq3$ is different from the case $a=2$.
+It uses an unusual numeration system.